Abazer22/Election_analysis/README.md

 6- The percentage of votes each county received.
 7- the Largest County Turnout

-There were 369,711 votes cast in the election.
+* There were 369,711 votes cast in the election.

-The candidates were:
+* There were three county:
+* Jefferson
+* Denver
+* Arapahoe
+The county summery result in the picture below:

+* There were three candidate
-Charles Casper Stockham
+* Charles Casper Stockham
-Diana DeGette
+* Diana DeGette
-Raymon Anthony Doane
+* Raymon Anthony Doane

 The candidate results were:

 Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.